 - Anastomotic leaks are defined as ‘a leak of luminal contents from a surgical join’

 - They can present with abdominal pain and fever, typically 5-7 days post-operatively

 - Definitive investigation is made via CT scanning with contrast

-- Management is with bowel rest, IV antibiotics, and potential surgical intervention if a major leak
+- Management is with bowel rest, intravenous antibiotics, and potential surgical intervention if a major leak